enaon/eucWatch/tools/hackme/readme.md

 Select 816 and sc7a20 for the touch and accelerometer if not sure, they can be later re-selected by re-uploading just the handler file.
 The timezone is not importand.

-> **Notice:** Use the [testing loader](https://enaon.github.io/eucWatch/p8-testing) with a p22 watch, p8 too if you want to test the new version.
+> **Notice:** Use the [testing loader](https://enaon.github.io/eucWatch/p8-testing) with a p22 watch (p8 too if you want to test the new version).
 Select "install all apps" from the installer tab.
 No need to select touch or accelerator type.